How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Above is a side-by-side comparison of the middle-distance photos from the earlier example.

-The first one is shot from 1 m (3 ft) distance with a 17 mm lens.
+The first one is shot from a 1 m (3 ft) distance with a 17 mm lens.

 The second is shot from the same distance with a 50 mm lens.